How to estimate efforts in software engineering? — Product Development

 The Agile Approach

-Barry Boehm wrote in his book “Software Engineering Economics” that no matter how strong a software cost estimation technique is, it cannot make up for the lack of definition or understanding of the software job to be done.
-Therefore, we have adopted a more robust approach to software development — the product development model.
+In his book Software Engineering Economics, Barry Boehm stated that no matter how effective a software cost estimation technique may be, it cannot compensate for a lack of clarity or understanding regarding the software requirements.
+To address this, we have adopted a more robust approach to software development: the product development model.

 The conventional software development life cycle (SDLC) involves project-based collaboration using the waterfall approach, while this method only follows agile methodologies.
 Hence, we prioritize high-level requirements and form a dedicated team that is specifically tailored to meet the client’s needs rather than allocating 30–40% of project time to planning and analysis.
 Following this, we follow the typical agile process by delivering working product builds in iterations.
 Sprint duration is limited to 2–4 weeks to ensure measurable progress and predictable results.